Ommsinggh/Atliq-Hardware-Excel-Report/README.md

 2. The use of conditional formatting on the cells makes it easy to identify which customers and markets are doing well and which are not.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

+ **Technical skills learned**

+1. **Data Analysis**: Enhancing skills in analyzing large datasets and extracting insights to drive decision-making.

+2. **Excel Formulas and Functions**: Proficiency in using a variety of Excel formulas and functions like SUM, AVERAGE, VLOOKUP, and IF statements for data manipulation and calculation.

+3. **Dashboard Creation**: Building expertise in designing and constructing interactive dashboards that provide a comprehensive overview of key metrics and performance indicators.

+4. **Data Cleansing and Manipulation**: Improving skills in cleaning, organizing, and transforming data to ensure accuracy and reliability for analysis and reporting purposes.

+5. **Conditional Formatting**: Because of conditional formatting visualization becomes easy

  For better understanding, you can download the [Excel file](https://github.com/Ommsinggh/Atliq-Hardware-Excel-Report/blob/5672a5b2c04cc3fa9b6086887c5773065a312cf2/AtliQ%20Hardware%20Business%20Report%20Dashboard.xlsx)

  .